spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 >
 > The panel overhead crackles to life, showing the now-familiar face of the Director.
 >
 > "Hello, and welcome to another evening of _Historia Kanalo Arena Combat_!
 We had a very exciting time last night, and I've had a wonderful day reviewing the discussion boards.
 I've seen you all sharing your favorite clips, the most dramatic blows!
 Well, let's not waste any more time, let's see what our newest contestants can do now that they've been introduced.
-Ladies and gentleman, LET'S!
+Ladies and gentlemen, LET'S!
 MAKE!
 HISTORY!"
 >
 > As before, an alarm sounds, and the metal bars retract into the ground.
 But unlike last night, the other "contestants" do not immediately gang up on you.
 Instead, they scatter around the arena, moving to claim favorable locations, with a casual ease that tells you how long some of them have been stuck here.
 >
 > As you look around, you see an enormous Orc woman carrying a viscious longsword.
 She's with a small crew of other warriors, who are all protecting a small woman in ill-fitting armor, poking at the ground where the metal bars retracted.
-She notices you, grins, and waves for you to approach.
+The Orc woman notices you, grins, and waves for you to approach.

 The Orc woman is [the Champion](../part-2/#the-champion), who is protecting [the Strategist](../part-2/#the-strategist), who is studying odd things in the Arena like welding seams and the depth of the dirt floor, as if she’s looking for weak points.

-If the characters don’t approach, have the Champion split off from her group to come closer and say the Strategist wants to speak with them.
+If the characters don’t approach, have the Champion split off from her group to come closer to say the Strategist wants to speak with them.

 If the characters still don't want to meet her, let them do what they want (though pretty much any other actions would bring them into combat with another squad of contestants).

-If the second day ends without the meeting, then the Strategist bribes a guard to be moved into the VIP Brig cell with the characters after the broadcast, where she can make her pitch.
+If the second day ends without a meeting, then the Strategist bribes a guard to be moved into the VIP Brig cell with the characters after the broadcast, where she can make her pitch.

 ### Airlock, Elevator, and Cargo Tunnel Entrances

-The Arena has been secured to prevent the "contestants" from escaping.
+The Arena has been secured to prevent the contestants from escaping.
 The hatch to the Airlock has been welded shut.
 The only evidence that the Elevator and Cargo Tunnel used to open on this deck is two circular depressions in the dirt floor in the middle of the Arena.
 If the characters were to dig down, they would find those hatches have also been welded shut.

 ### Stairs to Security

 The only remaining exit from the Arena is the stairwell down to Security.
-It has a locked hatch that is heavily guarded at all times by a squad of six Security Guards with laser rifles set to stun.
+It has a locked hatch that is heavily guarded at all times by a squad of six Security Guards with [**_Laser Rifles_**](../appendix-magic-items/#laser-weapon) set to stun.
 In case they run into trouble, another squad of six is stationed at the bottom of the stairs.
 The other prisoners have learned that approaching the hatch will only result in the guards shooting through a port in the hatch, being knocked unconscious, and waking up in the Brig.

 ### The Champion